 - I use white whole wheat flour in my baking, but all-purpose flour or whole wheat flour would be fine here as well.

 - As I mentioned, the biscuit-like topping is pretty thick.
 You’ll want to dollop it on and use your fingers to spread it out a bit.
 Don’t worry if the entire top isn’t perfectly covered.
 It’ll spread out to cover the fruit filling while it’s baking.

 - This is a great dessert for a crowd, but if you have leftovers, you can transfer them to small ramekins or bowls for easier reheating later.
 (I usually just reheat them in the microwave.)

 Also, you really must add a dollop of vanilla ice cream for serving this cobbler.
+(This 3-ingredient no churn ice cream is our go-to.)
 It’s kind of the perfect combination.
 Especially when you scoop some of the sauce from the bottom of the casserole to drizzle over top.
 Oh swoon!

 - 1 tablespoon cornstarch

 - ½ teaspoon cinnamon